M-Sabrina/MinDE_analysis_2022/README.md

 Cees Dekker Lab, Bionanoscience department, TU Delft, 03/2022, developed by Jacob Kerssemakers and Sabrina Meindlhumer

+In the following, we provide instructions on how to set up a Python environment 'min_analysis' and install a package 'min_analysis_tools'.
+These tools can be used to perform analysis on Min protein surface pattern data.
+The folder 'min_analysis_scripts' contains scripts that use the provided tools to perform analysis on single stacks or perform batch processing of all stacks within a given folder.

-This repository contains three notebooks:
+Further, this repository contains three notebooks:
 - DEMO_MinDE_global_analysis.ipynb: demonstration of global analysis
 - DEMO_MinDE_local_analysis.ipynb: demonstration of local analysis
 - Quickstart_Min_analysis.ipynb: quick analysis tool for single-stack Min pattern analysis

-# Installation (Python)
+# Installation

 - Install miniconda from https://docs.conda.io/en/latest/miniconda.html
 - Open terminal (on Windows, search for 'Anaconda prompt')